Gbukaa/security_week/workshops/week-3/iam_on_aws.md

 ![IAM on AWS scenario](assets/iam-on-aws.jpg?raw=true "IAM on AWS scenario")

-There will be two groups, and each group will be responsible for deploying one of the two projects that form the application.
+There will be two groups, and each group will be responsible for deploying (in the future, not now) one of the two projects that form the application.

 :pencil: Now, in groups, discuss what **users**, **groups**, **policies** and, finally, **roles** are needed to achieve this.
 - Who is responsible for creating each of the resources needed?